MrHoban/MrHoban/README.md

 - 👋 Hi, I’m @MrHoban
 - 👀 I’m interested in ...
-Data Analysis and Data Visulization using Jupyter/Python
+Software Engineering
 - 🌱 I’m currently learning ...
-How to Freelance
+With Codeacedemy
 - 💞️ I’m looking to collaborate on ...
 Any Projects
 - 📫 How to reach me ... through here or email joshuawhoban@gmail.com or discord @mrhoban